Trekking in Nepal during March

 Benefits of Trekking in Nepal Himalaya during March.

-It is the spring season, and flowers are in bloom in the middle hills of Nepal.
-Rhododendron forests can be very colourful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom along with Magnolias, wild orchids, to name a few.
+It is the spring season, and flowers bloom in the middle hills of Nepal.
+Rhododendron forests can be very colourful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom, Magnolias and wild orchids, to name a few.
 However, the clouds can begin to form in the latter part of the day, and it can start raining at the lower altitude and snow in the higher elevations during the late afternoon or evening.
-The rain and snow are good as they can clear the clouds and clear the clouds for excellent mountain views the next morning.
+The rain and snow are good as they can clear the clouds and clear the clouds for excellent mountain views the following day.

 1) The spring rain, hail, or snow can drop the Rhododendron petals and make the forest floors bright and colourful.